drewdeponte/sublime_guard/README.markdown

 The Guard output can be shown and hidden using the "Show Guard Output" and "Hide Guard Output" command respectively.
 The "Show Guard Output" command is also available via the default key binding (**super+shift+c**).

+### Run all Tests & Show Guard Output

+Some users prefer a workflow in which the guard pane is hidden the majority of the time and it is just shown when they run all the tests.
+For those users we have the "Run all Tests & Show Guard Output" command.
+This command shows the guard output similar to the "Show Guard Output" command except this command does NOT enable auto show.
+This command is available as always via the command pallete, but also via the key binding (**ctrl+shift+g**).

 ### Other Useful Commands

 A few of my favorites commands are "Run all Tests", "Reload Guard", and "Pause/Unpause".
 The